rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 <center><img src="data_viz/grouped_bar_plot_demo.png" width="600"></img></center>

-Notes: In a **grouped bar chart**, for each categorical group there are two or more bars.
-These bars are color-coded to represent a particular grouping. example, a business owner with two stores might make a grouped bar chart with different colored bars to represent each store: the horizontal axis would show the months of the year and the vertical axis would show the revenue.
+Notes: In a **grouped bar chart**, for each categorical group, there are two or more bars.
+These bars are color-coded to represent a particular grouping.
+For example, a business owner with two stores might make a grouped bar chart with different colored bars to represent each store: the horizontal axis would show the months of the year and the vertical axis would show the revenue.

 *Credits: [Wikipedia](https://en.wikipedia.org/wiki/Bar_chart)*